 E.g. The unnamed narrator in Daphne du Maurier’s ‘Rebecca’.

 This method has been used in classical works such as the Mahabharata and the Iliad.
 In this structure, the story begins in the middle of the action and the reader is immediately in the thick of things.
 Character details and exposition of events appear later organically through dialogue or an explanation of the past, a flashback.
 It is an effective way to catch the reader’s attention and immerse her in the story from the very start.

 E.g. The first line in Ken Follett’s novel ‘The Pillars of the Earth’ – “The small boys came early to the hanging.”

 The building block of the story structure is the scene.
 In fact, a novel is nothing but a series of scenes driving the plot forward.
-The scene is a unit which contains within it the rising action, event and falling action.
+A scene is a unit that contains within it the rising action, event, and falling action.
 Each scene has a different structure depending on where it is placed in the novel.

 - A scene can serve to introduce the plot via setting or a character or a new element in the story.